dominickjay/dominickjay.com/scripts/link_template.md

 ---
 title: "Page Turners - {{monthYear}}"
 pubDate: {{date}}
-description: "A list of links and demos I've collected over {{monthYear}}, with the intention of posting monthly"
+description: "A list of links and demos I've collected over {{monthYear}}, with the intention of posting monthly."
 tags:
   - page turners
 draft: true